 Bowdoin called on “all Judges, Justices, Sheriffs, Constables, and other officers, civil and military, within this Commonwealth, to prevent and suppress all such violent and riotous proceedings.”
 He also appealed to the residents of the Commonwealth to “aid and assist with their utmost efforts the aforesaid officers, and to unite in preventing and suppressing all such treasonable proceedings.”

-The protesters also seized several other local courts after the state government refused to consider debt-relief provisions.
+The protesters later seized several other local courts after the state government refused to consider debt-relief provisions.
 Shays then led a force of about 1,500 men in an attempted raid of the Springfield armory on January 26, 1787.
 The group was intercepted on the day before its planned attack; four protestors died in a brief conflict with the militia and the group dispersed.

-The tax protest showed the federal government, under the Articles of Confederation, couldn’t put down an internal rebellion.
+The tax protest showed that the weak federal government, under the Articles of Confederation, couldn’t put down an internal rebellion.
 It had to rely on a state militia led by General Benjamin Lincoln and sponsored by private business people.
 With no money, the central government couldn't act to protect a “perpetual union” guaranteed by the Articles.

-The events leading to and including Shays’ Rebellion alarmed Founders like George Washington, James Madison and Alexander Hamilton to the point where delegates from five states met in Annapolis, Maryland in September 1786 to discuss changing the Articles of Confederation.
+The events leading to and including Shays’ Rebellion alarmed Founders like George Washington, James Madison, and Alexander Hamilton to the point where delegates from five states met in Annapolis, Maryland in September 1786 to discuss changing the Articles of Confederation.

 “If three years ago any person had told me that at this day, I should see such a formidable rebellion against the laws & constitutions of our own making as now appears I should have thought him a bedlamite - a fit subject for a mad house,” he wrote to Henry Knox.

-At that time, Washington was leaning against attending the constitutional convention, but the impact of Shays’ rebellion and the influence of his friends led Washington to change his mind.
+At that time, Washington was leaning against attending the Constitutional Convention, but the impact of Shays’ rebellion and the influence of his friends led Washington to change his mind.